Up To 20% Discount!

-Join this exciting expedition aboard the new polar vessel the Greg Mortimer and enjoy the very best of what the Antarctica region has to offer.
-Sailing to and from Ushuaia you will briefly visit the beautiful Falkland Islands, with time for hopefully a few landings on some of the more remote and intriguing islands.
-You will then sail on for an in-depth exploration of the wildlife paradise of South Georgia, home to millions of fur seals and penguins, wallows of elephant seals, and nesting albatross, as well as captivating historic sites.
-Your exceptional itinerary will be rounded off with a classic Antarctic Peninsula cruise where you will discover a land of towering icebergs, pristine scenery and enchanting wildlife.
+Join this exciting expedition aboard a new polar expedition vessel and enjoy the very best of what the Antarctica region has to offer.
+Sailing from Ushuaia your crew will navigate the famous Drake Passage towards the Antarctic Peninsula to discover a land of towering icebergs, pristine scenery and enchanting wildlife.
+Then follow in Shackleton’s path as you explore Elephant Island and the wildlife paradise of South Georgia, home to millions of fur seals and penguins, wallows of elephant seals, and nesting albatross, as well as captivating historic sites.
+Your adventure will be rounded off with a cruise around the beautiful Falkland Islands, with time for hopefully a few landings on some of the more remote and intriguing islands.
+You will then sail back to Ushuaia where your itinerary ends.

 - Spectacular Antarctic scenery